ndf-zz/remootio-adapter/README.md

 Errors and exceptions may be triggered by the following conditions:

-   - Low Battery: Scheduled feeding is suppressed when battery voltage falls below 11.8V.
-In this state, the battery LED is illuminated, manual operation is still enabled.
+   - Low Battery: Automated feeding is suppressed when battery voltage falls below 13V.
+In this state, manual operation is still enbaled.
+If the battery falls below 11.8V, a warning LED is illuminated and remootio operation is disabled.
    - Spurious Sensor: In the case of a spurious triggering of the home sensor, an error condition is flagged and the motor is stopped.